UT-Austin-RPL/Coopernaut/template.md

 <table border="0" cellspacing="10" cellpadding="0" align="center">
 <tbody><tr><td><left>
 We developed <b>AutoCastSim</b>, a simulation framework that offers network-augmented autonomous driving simulation on top of <a href="https://carla.org/">CARLA</a>.
 This simulation framework allows custom designs of various traffic scenarios for training and evaluating autonomous driving models.
 The simulated vehicles can be configured with realistic wireless communications.
 It also provides a path planning-based oracle expert who has access to privileged environment information to generate action supervision for imitation learning.
 Above show three example challenging traffic scenarios we designed in AutoCastSim as the evaluation benchmark for Coopernaut.
 We have made AutoCastSim open-source.
-You can download this simulation framework from <a href="#">here [TODO: add autocast URL]</a>.
+You can download this simulation framework <a href="https://github.com/hangqiu/AutoCastSim">here</a>.
 </left>
 </td></tr></tbody>
 </table>